soerlemans/awx/README.md

 # AWX

 Awx is an acronym for "Awk With eXtensions".
-It is meant to be an improved version of AWK with some more shiny features and the ability to add extensions/libraries, whilst still remaining (mostly) true to POSIX AWK.
+It is meant to be an improved version of AWK with some more shiny features and the ability to add extensions/libraries, whilst aiming to be a drop in replacement for POSIX AWK.

-Awx is written in C++ for the following reasons:

-- C++ is fast
-- C++ has a large standard library
-- C++ is portable (most systems come with a C++ compiler)
-- C++ has a stable ABI and has a lot of support for interfacing with other languages

-The reasons why Rust is not considered suitable:

-- Slightly slower than C++
-- Most systems do not come with a Rust compiler
-- No large benefit out of the memory safety that Rust supplies
-- Weaker support for compile time metaprogramming (templates and constexpr)

 Goals Awx aims to achieve:

-- Be as fast as possible
+- Be fast
 - Add features to make AWk scale better for bigger projects
   - Add scoping to variables
-- Implement some high level language constructs
 - Maintain POSIX AWK compatibility
-- Add some language features that are backwards compatible

 ## Features